 Sure, you’ll hire a graphic designer for your future best seller, but you are in control of your book cover – front, back and spine.
 Let’s look at the anatomy of a book cover, and how to make it shine.

 You can’t judge a book by its cover.
 And yet, most people do, most of the time.
-If you want your book to sell, it had better have a well-thought-out, carefully designed cover.
-Let’s look at how to design the perfect book cover, one part at a time.
+If you want your book to sell more copies, it had better have a well-thought-out, carefully designed cover.
+Let’s look at how to design the perfect best seller book cover, one part at a time.

 The most important element on the cover is the front cover image.
 That is what people will see first.
 That is what will catch people’s eyes.
 Make sure the image looks good life-sized, but also that it shows up clearly in miniature when people shop online.
 That calls for a fairly simple picture.